 There are start dates for this apprenticeship throughout the year.
-Please apply and our apprenticeship team will be in contact with you to discuss.Apply now
+Please apply and our apprenticeship team will be in contact with you to discuss.

 As an apprentice you can expect to undertake work based learning with an employer and to be paid a wage.
-You will attend college one day a week to ensure you get the support you need to succeed.
-The rest of the training will take place in the workplace with in-house training by the employer and an assessor who will visit you on site.
+You will attend college on a block release basis to ensure you get the support you need to succeed.
+The rest of the training will take place in the workplace with in-house training provided by the employer.
+You will be assigned an assessor who will help guide you through the entire apprenticeship.

 To start an apprenticeship you will need an employer who is willing to take you on as an apprentice.
 If you already have an employer please contact us.
-If not don't worry you can see our current apprenticeship vacancies which is regularly updated.
+If you don't have an employer already, view our current apprenticeship vacancies.

-You will be required to attend an interview at the College prior to enrolling onto an apprenticeship.
+You will be required to attend a College interview prior to enrolling onto an apprenticeship.

-On completion you could progress to an advanced apprenticeship in carpentry and joinery or architectural joinery or progress to a wide range of employment opportunities.
+On completion you could progress to an advanced apprenticeship in carpentry and joinery or architectural joinery, or progress to a wide range of employment opportunities.

 Information for Employers

-Each apprenticeship needs to include 20% off-the-job training.
-This must amount to 20% of the apprentice’s contracted employment hours across the whole apprenticeship.
-Off-the-job training is learning undertaken outside of the normal day-to-day working environment and leads towards the achievement of the apprenticeship.
+Each apprenticeship must include 20% off-the-job training, which amounts to 20% of the apprentice’s contracted employment hours across the whole apprenticeship.
+Off-the-job training is any learning undertaken outside of the normal day-to-day working environment and leads towards the achievement of the apprenticeship.
 Examples of this would be shadowing colleagues, attending supplier meetings, taking external courses, Toolbox talks etc.

 End Point Assessment

-Each apprentice will need an End Point Assessment (EPA) at the end of their apprenticeship.
+Each apprentice will need to undertake an End Point Assessment (EPA) at the end of their apprenticeship.
 It measures the skills, knowledge and behaviours each apprentice has developed.
-Employers will decide when the apprentice is ready to be assessed.